 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Restart a VPS Cloud / VPS Lite (including safe mode)
+Reboot a VPS Cloud / VPS Lite (safe mode included)

-This guide explains how to restart an Infomaniak VPS Cloud / VPS Lite and what you can do if you no longer have access to the server.
+This guide explains how to reboot a VPS Cloud / VPS Lite and what you can do if you no longer have access to the server.

-The classic mode allows you to restart your server normally.
+The classic mode allows you to normally reboot your server.
 To access the VPS Cloud / VPS Lite:

 - Click directly on the name assigned to the relevant product.